Jurors begin deliberations in Mississippi burned woman case

 Jurors couldn't reach a verdict in 29-year-old defendant Quinton Tellis' first trial last year.
 The case, beginning with a smoldering and mortally wounded Chambers stumbling away from her burning car on the outskirts of the north Mississippi hamlet of Courtland, has captured wide attention.

 Like in the first trial, closing arguments highlighted jurors' choice.
-Prosecutors say evidence links Tellis to Chambers' death and he lied to investigators.
-The defense emphasizes testimony by emergency workers that they heard a dying Chambers say someone named Eric attacked her and that prosecutors concocted a complicated theory that makes Tellis look like a "supercriminal."
+Prosecutors said evidence links Tellis to Chambers' death and that he lied to investigators.
+The defense emphasized testimony by emergency workers that they heard a dying Chambers say someone named Eric attacked her and that prosecutors concocted a complicated theory that makes Tellis look like a "supercriminal."

 "I believe we have proven element required and I contend to you we have proven every element required to prove Quinton Tellis guilty of capital murder beyond a reasonable doubt," Panola County Assistant District Attorney Jay Hale told jurors.